Income taxes in Russia are levied at a variable rate depending on earned income and residency status. This guide explains everything you need to know.

 Personal tax allowances and deductions in Russia

 Official residents can reduce their Russian income tax bills via deductions and allowances.
 These are typically not available to non-residents.
-Therefore, tax deductions in Russia only apply to earnings subject to the 13% tax rate for residents.
+Therefore, tax deductions in Russia only apply to earnings subject to the 13% or 15% tax rate for residents.

 Donations to certain non-commercial organizations (from 2012) and charities are deductible from taxable income (within the limit of 25% of all income subject to 13% tax rate).

-Self-employed income tax allowances in Russia
+Self-employed tax allowances in Russia

 Self-employed entrepreneurs in Russia are generally required to pay income taxes on the profit from their businesses, typically the amount arrived at after deducting business expenses from revenue.
 Such deductions and allowances are laid out in the Russian corporate tax code.